 \subsection{Nonorientable surfaces}

-We now give three simple observations concerning the nonorientable case of Penner's construction.
-They will be used later on.
-Lemma~\ref{notbipartite} hints at why searching the minimal dilatation among pseudo-Anosov mapping classes arising from Penner's construction is more complicated on nonorientable surfaces than on orientable ones: the intersection graph of the curves used in the construction always contains at least one cycle, while for the minimising examples on closed orientable surfaces, it is a path~\cite{Li}.
+We now give three simple observations concerning the nonorientable case of Penner's construction, which will be used later in the paper.
+Lemma~\ref{notbipartite} hints at why searching for the minimal dilatation among pseudo-Anosov mapping classes arising from Penner's construction is more complicated on nonorientable surfaces than on orientable ones: the intersection graph of the curves used in the construction always contains at least one cycle, while for the minimising examples on closed orientable surfaces, it is a path~\cite{Li}.

 \begin{lem} If a collection of curves $\{c_i\}$ as in Penner's construction fills a nonorientable surface, then their intersection graph is not bipartite. \end{lem}

 \begin{proof} Let $\Sigma$ be a nonorientable closed surface, and let~$\{c_i\}$ be a collection of curves as in Penner's construction that fill~$\Sigma$.
 Recall that there exist homeomorphisms~$\varphi_{c_i}$ of regular neighbourhoods of the curves $c_i$ to the standard annulus such that at each intersection point the pullback orientations disagree.
 If the intersection graph of the curves~$\{c_i\}$ were bipartite, we could simply switch the orientation of the regular neighbourhoods of the the curves corresponding to one set of the bipartition to obtain a situation in which at each intersection point, the orientations of the regular neighbourhoods agree.
 In particular, as the curves~$\{c_i\}$ are assumed to fill the surface~$\Sigma$, we could extend this consistent orientation to an orientation of the surface~$\Sigma$. \end{proof}